Contraz/demosys-py/docs/source/opengl.rst

         # Draw stuff in the FBO

-When binding the FBOs with multiple color attachments it will automatically call ``glDrawBuffers`` enabling multiple outputs in the framgment shader.
+When binding the FBOs with multiple color attachments it will automatically call ``glDrawBuffers`` enabling multiple outputs in the fragment shader.

 Shader example with multiple layers: